Graduate Studies Reports Access

-Robert Shapard and James Thomas, eds.
+- Textbooks: Robert Shapard and James Thomas, eds.
 Sudden Fiction: American Short-Short Stories.
 Salt Lake City, UT: Peregrine Smith.

 Elizabeth Bell, Marcy Chvasta, Stacy Holman Jones, compilers.
 The Virtual Poetry Anthology.
 Developed for this course, available on Blackboard, and comprised of more than eighty contemporary poems (see attached Table of Contents).